Captain Marvel, Disney Princesses, and the “Feminist Agenda”

 A few days ago, an international Christian ministry I greatly respect published an article critiquing the new movie Captain Marvel.
 I found the article to be confusing, troubling, and even dangerous.
 It doesn’t so much critique the content of the movie as it does the existence of the movie and the reason for the movie.
 Those are issues I can address without having first watched the film (which, for the record, I have not).

-As I see it, there are four main problems with the article: unclear language, genre confusion, reverse chronological snobbery, and (most importantly) a demeaning attitude toward women.
+As I see it, there are four main problems with the article: 1) unclear language, 2) genre confusion, 3) the appearance of reverse chronological snobbery, and 4) the appearance (unintentionally, to be sure) of a demeaning attitude toward women.

 1. Unclear Language

 The article’s author, Greg Morse, pushes back against what he calls the “feminist agenda,” but he never clarifies what that term actually means.
-It may be that he views all forms of feminism as inherently opposed to Scripture; I can’t say for sure.
 The truth of the matter is that feminism, like many other ideological positions, is too broad a description to condemn or praise outright.
 One must be more nuanced and specific.

 There is a feminism that wants to devalue men in the same way that women have been devalued, and then there is a feminism that wants to see both men and women viewed as equal in value and worth.
 There is a feminism that embraces pornography as empowering and liberating, and then there is a feminism that condemns pornography as objectifying and dehumanizing.
 There is a feminism that seeks to deny the differences between the sexes, and then there is a feminism that seeks to embrace those differences as worthy of acknowledgement and respect.